mmbman/Katagiri/1979-11-17-Blue-Cliff-Record-Case-1-Talk-1.md

 <a name="000"></a>
 #### 0:00 start of recording

 I have not studied the [*Blue Cliff Record*](glossary#blue-cliff-record) with you since I moved to Minneapolis.
-We studied [*Shōyōroku*](glossary#book-of-serenity) (the *Book of Equanimity*) which is pretty similar to the Blue Cliff Record (*Hekiganroku* in Japanese).
+We studied [*Shōyōroku*](glossary#book-of-serenity) (the *Book of Equanimity*) which is pretty similar to the *Blue Cliff Record* (*Hekiganroku* in Japanese).
 But the *Blue Cliff Record* is a little different, and pretty unique, from *Shōyōroku* we studied.
 Particularly [Rinzai Zen](glossary#rinzai-zen ) uses this *Blue Cliff Record* so much.

 *Blue Cliff Record* consist of five parts.
 The main subjects are [a collection of one hundred very] short stories, in question and answer style, or in conversation style, or usually, in short story style.
 And second, each story has a verse of its own, by [Setchō Zen Master](glossary#setchō-jūken), who lived 980-1052 (CE).
-(Setchō Jūken is the Japanese name for the Chinese ancestor Hsueh Tou Ch’ung Hsien, or Xuedou Chongxian, 雪竇重顯, who compiled the cases of the Blue Cliff Record.)
+(Setchō Jūken is the Japanese name for the Chinese ancestor Hsueh Tou Ch’ung Hsien, or Xuedou Chongxian, 雪竇重顯, who compiled the cases of the *Blue Cliff Record*.)
 Also, later, [Engo Zen Master](glossary#engo-kokugon), who lived from 1063-1135, added the introductions to the main subjects, and also the notes – D.T.
 Suzuki used the term “pithy remarks”.
 Engo Zen Master added the notes to each phrase, and also the commentary to the main subject and the verses by Setchō Zen Master.
 (Engo Kokugon is the Japanese name for ancestor Yuan Wu K’e Ch’in, or Yuanwu Keqin, 圓悟克勤.)

 So each case in the Blue Cliff Record consists of five parts.
 In this book, the introduction to each case is represented as *Pointer*.
 So there is the Pointer, and the Case, or main subject, and Notes, Commentary, and Verse, and Commentary – the verses’ commentary, and also the main subjects’ commentary.